dylan-lang/dylan-programming-book/source/perform.rst

-In addition to establishing a contract, specifying the types of the parameters and return values of generic functions can allow the compiler to make additional inferences, as described in `See Type constraints <perform.htm#19965>`_ with regard to *truncate/* .
+In addition to establishing a contract, specifying the types of the parameters and return values of generic functions can allow the compiler to make additional inferences, as described in `Type constraints <perform.htm#19965>`_ with regard to *truncate/* .
 In the absence of other information, the compiler is limited in the optimizations that it can make based solely on the parameter types in